 Her experience as a lecturer at undergraduate and postgraduate courses, as well as at scientific meetings and workshops has helped her to achieve the ability to translate scientific matters to different layers of audience in a practical manner.
 Her current major research interests include Faculty Development, Medical Education, Reproductive Medicine, and application of ultrasound in the field of Infertility, Menopause, Gynecologic Oncology and Early Pregnancy.

-Associate Director, Center for Advanced Teaching and Assessment in Clinical Simulation
+Director, Research Division, Center for Advanced Teaching and Assessment in Clinical

 Claudia V. Cortez serves as the education assistant to the director for the center for advanced teaching and assessment in clinical simulation at the TTUHSC El Paso Paul L. Foster School of Medicine.
 In this role she trains and oversees the standardized patient program and assists in training clinical faculty in utilizing state of the art medical simulators as part of the school’s medical curriculum.